Articles, FAQs, and requesting support: Adyen Help

-The Standalone solution lets you process payments through Adyen using our payment terminals without needing a cash register system.
+The Standalone solution lets you process payments through Adyen using our payment terminals without needing a POS app.

 Here we describe how you can build such a solution in a test environment before going live.

 Step 1: Set up your Adyen test account

 After signing up for an Adyen test account, you have access to your test Customer Area where you can set up a structure for your Adyen account.
 What structure is best for you comes down to your business needs.

 You need to set up your account structure again when you go live, but the basic structure for the test environment should reflect the structure that you plan to have for your live environment.

 Determine the structure of your Adyen account, based on our documentation about the company account, merchant accounts, and stores.

 Request the merchant accounts that you need.
 Provide as many details as possible and ensure you submit the correct documents and links.
 This will make the application process smoother and faster.

 If you require stores in your account structure, wait for confirmation that your merchant accounts are created and then submit your store request form.

 Determine account structure